In 1988, Pat Dye gave a whole new meaning to the hurry-up offense.

 Ring a bell, Coach Dye?
 Or has, ahem, too much time passed?

 “I don’t know.
-It may have been something like that, I don’t really remember,” Dye told us last week when we asked him about, among other things, Auburn’s hurry-up, hell-it-works offense.
+It may have been something like that, I don’t really remember,” Dye told me when I asked about, among other things, Auburn’s hurry-up, hell-it-works offense.
 “But I remember the Kansas game.
 We didn’t want to beat them that bad.”

 Solution: Cram four quarters into just a little over three.